The index of leafwise G-transversally elliptic operators on foliations: Unbounded version of the index class

 \begin{defi}[Unbounded Kasparov module $\cite{baaj1983theorie}$] Let $A$ and $B$ be $C^*$-algebras.
 An $(A,B)$-unbounded Kasparov cycle $(E,\phi,D)$ is a triple where $E$ is a Hilbert $B$-module, $\phi : A \rightarrow \mathcal{L}(E)$ is a graded $\star$-homomorphism and $(D, \rm{dom} (D))$ is an unbounded regular seladjoint operator such that: \begin{enumerate} \item $(1+D^2)^{-1}\phi(a)\in k(E)$, $\forall a \in A$, \item The subspace of $A$ composed of the elements $a\in A$ such that $\phi (a) (\rm{dom}(D))\subset \rm{dom}(D)$ and $[D,\phi(a)]=D\phi (a) - \phi(a) D$ is densely defined and extends to an adjointable operator on $E$, is dense in $A$. \end{enumerate} When $E$ is $\Z_2$-graded with $D$ odd and $\pi (a)$ even for any $a$, we say that the Kasparov cycle is even.
 Otherwise, it is odd. \end{defi}

 In \cite{baaj1983theorie}, appropriate equivalence relations are introduced on such (even/odd) unbounded Kasparov cycles, which allowed to recover the groups $\k\k^* (A, B)$.
 When the compact group $G$ acts on all the above data, one recovers similarly $\k\k^*_{\mathrm{G}}(A, B)$ by using the equivariant version of the Baaj-Julg unbounded cycles of the previous definition.

-To defined our index class for positive order operators, we first need to show that $G$-invariant leafwise $G$-transversally elliptic operators do define regular operators.
-We will use here notations and discussions from \cite{vassout2001feuilletages,vassout2006unbounded}.
-We work with $E= M \times \mathbb{C}$ for simplicity.
-Let $P$ be a leafwise pseudodifferential operator on $M$, we denote by $P^\natural $ the formal adjoint of $P$.
-Recall that we have
+We are now in position to state the second main result of this appendix.